San Francisco CA | Completed

-When most people think of the Tenderloin of San Francisco they don't think of families.
-This district is the home for many economically struggling families.
-Tenderloin Neighborhood Development Corporation and the SF Mayor's Office of Housing have combined to develop Curran House, very high density -- 223 large units per acre -- housing for this need.
+When most people think of the Tenderloin of San Francisco they don't think of families, yet this district is the home for many economically struggling families.
+Tenderloin Neighborhood Development Corporation and the SF Mayor‘s Office of Housing joined forces develop Curran House, high-density affordable housing community in the heart of the city that has been home to as many as 80 children.

-Contextual design Blending the historic and urban typology, Curran House respects the existing National Historic Registry eligible District while being a fresh building that is of it's own time.
-It respects the "urban street edge" and activates that edge with pedestrian oriented retail space.
+Blending the historic and urban typology, Curran House respects the existing National Historic Registry District where its site is located, yet appears as a fresh building that is of its own time.
+The building activates the street edge with balconies—putting eyes on the street—pedestrian-oriented retail space, and a “decompression" entryway with peaceful plantings that offers a transition between the street and the lobby.